-Although the trial is open label, analyses or summaries generated by randomized treatment assignment, actual treatment received, and GEP status will be limited and documented.
+Although the trial is open label, analyses or summaries generated by randomized treatment assignment, actual treatment received will be limited and documented.
 In addition, the central imaging vendor will perform the central imaging review without knowledge of treatment group assignment.